OludayoDahunsi/Django_API_REST_Project/README.md

 - Output responses are expected from each endpoint.
 - The response depends on the particular endpoint you called

-## Handling Errors
-- How to handle errors.
-If you encounter an error, check the errors
-  - VS code Terminal or the Git Bash Terminal
-  - Locate the line where the error occurred
-  - The clue to error handling is in the terminal

 ```
 ## Usage
 Here are some examples of how to use the API: